Villemartin in Beaujolais

 Fully equipped large kitchen with a table that sits 14

 A large sitting room with wood burning stove, sofas and a grand piano, toys, games and books for all ages.

-The bathrooms each have a shower over the bath and a third shower room on the ground floor is available for some of the year.
-Hopefully by the summer of 2011 it will be permanently available as part of the house.
+The bathrooms each have a shower over the bath and a third shower room on the ground floor is available for some of the year when the owner is not in the adjoining barn.